learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ## Matrices
 > A matrix is a 2-dimensional array of numbers written between square brackets.

 As compared to vectors, a matrix is a multi-dimensional array of scalars that can possibly have multiple rows as well as columns.
 It is often denoted by an $m \times n$ notation where $m$ is the number of rows and $n$ is number of columns, as shown below.
-Every scalar component of a matrix can be addressed by specifying (row,column) values as tuples $(m,n)$.
+Every scalar component of a matrix can be addressed by specifying (row, column) values as tuples $(m, n)$.
 A matrix is usually written down as:

 $$